 Director: Simon S. Lam (more publications)

-Our work began as a theoretical investigation on the formal meaning of a protocol layer satisfying an upper interface specification as a service provider and a lower interface specification as a service consumer .
-In June 1991, we received a grant from the National Security Agency to investigate how to apply our theory of modules and interfaces to security verification .
+Our work began in 1991 as a theoretical investigation on the formal meaning of a protocol layer satisfying an upper interface specification as a service provider and a lower interface specification as a service consumer .
+We received a grant from the National Security Agency in June 1991 to investigate how to apply our theory of modules and interfaces to security verification .
 At that time, there were three well-known authentication systems built (MIT's Kerberos) or being developed (DEC's SPX and IBM's KryptoKnight).
 We recognized that all of these systems suffered from a common drawback, namely, they did not export a clean and easy-to-use interface that could be readily used by Internet applications.
 For example, it would take a tremendous amount of effort to “kerberize” an existing distributed application.

 Toward the goal of "secure network programming for the masses," we conceived secure sockets as a high-level abstraction suitable for securing Internet applications.
 In 1993, we designed and built a prototype of the first secure sockets layer, named Secure Network Programming (SNP).
 SNP, designed as an application sublayer on top of sockets, provides a user interface closely resembling sockets.
 This resemblance was by design so that security could be retrofitted into existing socket programs with only minor modifications.
 Also, with such a sublayer carefully designed and its implementation thoroughly debugged, it can be easily used by any Internet application that uses sockets for end-to-end communications.
 This is a natural idea in hindsight but, in 1993, it was novel and a major departure from mainstream network security research at that time.